wangjie212/TSSOS/README.md

 julia> opt,data,status=blockcpop_higher!(n,m,data)
 ```

-## Contact
+## Reference
-If there are any problems, you can contact: wangjie212@mails.ucas.ac.cn.
+For more details about TSSOS, please refer to [TSSOS: A Moment-SOS hierarchy that exploits term sparsity](https://arxiv.org/abs/1912.08899).
+If there are any problems, you can contact Jie Wang: wangjie212@mails.ucas.ac.cn.